The Ramayana Epic

 Ramayana has fascinated many generations, and had a profound impact on art and culture in the Indian subcontinent and Southeast Asia.
 Sri Lanka shares a special bond with India geographically, historically, culturally and spiritually – The Ramayana is one such link.

 The people of Sri Lanka through generations believed that king Rāvana ruled this country.
 There are many sites in Sri Lanka which are connected to the Ramayana.
 Below is a list of places which we have identified as connected to the Ramayana and listed according to the Ramayana epic.
+Our Ramayana Tours cover all these locations.

 The Kidnapping of Sita by Rāvana.